alessandropeca/ngps-pypeit-workflow/README.md

    open "$NIGHT/ExtractionQA"
    ```

-   These PDFs are derived science-review products, so they stay alongside the
+   These PDFs are derived science-review products.
-   night's data and are deliberately not committed to GitHub.
 Each one has four
    aligned U/G/R/I 2D panels, coloured spatial profiles, and a quick-look 1D
    panel.
-   The aligned 2D panels are for checking the same source in the three slicers;
-   they are not a science coadd.
+   The aligned 2D panels are for checking the same source in the three slicers, they are not a science coadd.

 3. To revise one already-reduced target whose automatic PDF does not look
    right, open the same dashboard interactively.
 This is a **single-target,
-   single-exposure review command**; use `ngps_reduce_all_configs.py` for a
+   single-exposure review command**.

-   whole night. `--auto` retains existing automatic extractions and only writes
-   the review PDFs; it does not overwrite a previous extraction.
-   **Manual extraction** enables a click in a channel
+   The **Manual extraction** button enables a click in a channel
-   panel and links the position across U/G/R/I. **Adjust this channel only**
+   panel and links the position across U/G/R/I.

-   makes the next click move only the panel selected.
+   The **Adjust this channel only** button makes the next click move only the panel selected.
 The saved PDF is
    replaced with your marked version.
-An accepted choice runs an isolated
+   Manual positions inherit PypeIt's measured FWHM separately for every
+   channel/slicer.
+Therefore, you can change pixel position but not extraction width.

+   The **Accept Manual/Automatic** buttons make the script run an isolated
    one-exposure PypeIt setup and replaces only that exposure's derived
-   `spec1d/spec2d` products in the baseline setup.
+   `spec1d/spec2d` products (images and files) in the baseline setup.

-   Manual positions inherit PypeIt's measured FWHM separately for every
-   channel/slicer; the click changes position, not extraction width.
-   **Return to automatic** clears the manual aperture and restores the original
+   The **Return to automatic** button clears the manual aperture and restores the original
    profile and quick-look plots.

-   **Cancel**, or closing the window, leaves the existing PDF and all PypeIt
+   The **Cancel** button, or closing the window, leaves the existing PDF and all PypeIt
    products unchanged.

-   **Re-norm U/G/R/I** sets the quick-look y-range from one channel only; it is
+   The **Re-norm U/G/R/I** buttons sets the quick-look y-range from one channel only; it is
    a display aid and does not change the detector counts or extracted spectrum.

    ```bash